NBA rumors: How Luka Doncic feels about Lakers' failed Mark Williams trade

 Los Angeles was willing to trade Dalton Knecht, Cam Reddish, a 2031 unprotected first-round pick, and a first-round pick swap in 2030 to Charlotte to get Williams.
 There is no doubt that pairing him with Doncic could have been a match made in heaven due to the big man being a lob threat and the presence needed at the rim.

-The Lakers are currently 32-20 which puts them fifth in the West as coming back from the All-Star break, they will ironically take on the Charlotte Hornets Wednesday.
+The Lakers are currently 32-20, which puts them fifth in the West, as coming back from the All-Star break, they will coincidentally take on the Charlotte Hornets on Wednesday.